 ‘Yeah.
 It was absolutely fascinating, and struck a particular chord with me because I used to love those kind of books.
 I suppose the romantic in me has always wanted to believe there’s more to the world than the empirical here and now.
 I suppose that’s the attraction of these books for most people.
 And when you desperately want to believe something, then you’re so much easier to fool.’

-‘Bryan Baby gave us some really interesting examples from one particular book—I can’t remember the name off hand, something about chariots and astronauts—that claimed that the ‘gods’ of certain ancient civilisations were in fact a race of alien super beings that had visited our planet many centuries ago.
+‘Bryan Baby gave us some really interesting examples from one particular book—I can’t remember the name off hand, something about chariots I think—that claimed that the ‘gods’ of certain ancient civilisations were in fact a race of alien super beings that had visited our planet many centuries ago.
 The book sought to demonstrate that the memory of this visitation could still be found in traces of the culture and traditions of our ancestors, provided of course, you knew what you were looking for.’

 ‘Sounds a bit far-fetched!’